PX4/PX4-user_guide/en/tutorials/video_streaming_wifi_broadcast.md

 The high level benefits of *WFB-ng* include:

 - Low-latency video link
-- Bidirectional telemetry (mavlink) link
+- Bidirectional telemetry link (MAVLink).
-- TCP/IP tunnel
+- TCP/IP tunnel.
 - Automatic TX diversity - use multiple cards on the ground to avoid antenna tracker.
 - Full link encryption and authentication (using [libsodium](https://download.libsodium.org/doc/)).
-- Aggregation of MAVLink packets (pack small packets into batches before transmitting)
+- Aggregation of MAVLink packets (pack small packets into batches before transmitting).
 - Enhanced [OSD](https://github.com/svpcom/wfb-ng-osd) for Raspberry PI or generic linux desktop with gstreamer.

 Additional information is provided in the [FAQ](#faq) below.